Manny-D/Deploy-WordPress-in-AWS-EC2/README.md

 Leave the defaults for all the remaining settings, look to the right of the wizard and click <b>Launch instance</b>.

-A similar page should load.
+Once completed, a similar page should load.

 ![View all instances](https://github.com/Manny-D/Virtual-Private-Cloud-VPC/assets/99146530/6405186e-cea1-49c3-8956-e6732a267138)